EQWorks/mobileSDK-documentation/docs/iossdk_1.0.0.md

 </td>

 <td>
-getBeacon/ getBeacons method returns BeaconTag object/ objects.
-Select a single BeaconTag to upload to the server with fireBeacon call at appropriate event.
+getBeacon/ getBeacons methods return a list of BeaconTag object/objects.
+Select a single beacon to upload to the server with the fireBeacon call.
 </td>

 </tr>